Suncapped/babs/README.md

 git clone https://github.com/Suncapped/babs.git
 cd babs
-npm ci # Installs locked dependencies npm run playerdev # Runs the dev server, connecting to prod
+npm ci # Installs locked dependencies npm run playerdev # Runs the game client for local dev, with connections going to prod
 ```
-Then your browser can open `http://localhost:3001`; and you're playing on the central https://earth.suncapped.com server.
+Then your browser can open `http://localhost:3001/?fe_env=playerdev`; and you're playing on the central https://earth.suncapped.com server.
 Welcome to First Earth!